aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

         I make an effort below to guess what caused the problem but I might guess incorrectly.

-        You tried to use the Python keyword 'pass' as a function name.
+        You tried to use the Python keyword `pass` as a function name.

 SyntaxError - break outside loop